-I’m going to Europe later this year, and decided to invest in a portable WiFi hotspot for tablet connectivity when we’re away from hotels, restaurants, etc. I did some web research and decided to give the Keepgo Mobile WiFi Hotspot a try.
+Before I went to Europe last year, I decided to invest in a portable WiFi hotspot for tablet connectivity for when we were away from hotels, restaurants, etc. I did some web research and decided to give the Keepgo Mobile WiFi Hotspot a try.
 The hardware is a Huawei E5573C mobile hotspot, and it comes bundled with a Keepgo SIM.
 Keepgo has roaming contracts with carriers around the world, so using the device should be seamless.

 The product shipped quickly, but my “unboxing experience” was less than stellar.